rudderlabs/typewriter/examples/ios-objc/README.md

 ### Step 3: Add/Regenerate Analytics Files

-- Run the following command to regenerate the client library based on your tracking plan using the production version of analytics files.
+- Run the following command to regenerate the client library based on your tracking plan using the production version of RudderTyper.

 ```
 npx rudder-typer@latest init